mrets/Help/certificates_tab.md

-# RECs Tab: An Introduction
+# Certificates Tab: An Introduction

 Welcome to the M-RETS!
 Come in!
 Make yourself at home, but please take off your shoes.